Frequently Asked Questions

 You can do both: you can make an appointment via elon.mywconline.com or you can walk in and work with a consultant, if one is available.
 If you walk into the Writing Center and a consultant is available, we will ask you to use our scheduling software to book a current appointment session.
 PLEASE NOTE: if you are more than five minutes late for an appointment, the consultant will work with any clients that walk in and you may have to reschedule your appointment.

-Do I have to have a final draft to meet with a consultant?
+Do I have to have a full draft to meet with a consultant?

 No!
 In fact, we encourage you to visit us early in your writing process.
 Our consultants are prepared to work with you on any stage of the writing process, including understanding an assignment, brainstorming, starting your research, drafting, revising, editing, and documenting sources.